-Forget the Holy Grail — the quest for comfortable heels can be a lifelong hunt for some women; for others, it’s as easy as pie.
+Forget the Holy Grail — the quest for comfortable heels can be a lifelong hunt for some women.
 In general, if you can find one pair of shoes you like, try other shoes from that brand (although there can be variances within that brand as well).
-Note that for interviewing, you should be able to walk a few blocks in your heels comfortably; I would say the same for your first day on the job as well as any big meetings (you may walk to lunch at a local restaurant).
-Of course, flats are acceptable for interviewing and beyond as well!
+Note that for interviewing, you should be able to walk a few blocks in your heels comfortably; I would say the same for your first day on the job as well as any big meetings (since you may walk to lunch at a local restaurant).
+Of course, flats are acceptable for interviewing and beyond, as well!

 Brands for Comfortable Heels

-The brands of heels most often touted as comfortable can be broken down into these four price ranges, and then into two categories: the first group holds the stylish/trendy brands that everyone swears by for comfort (whether or not they’re marketed as “comfort shoes”), and the second group of shoes are marketed for comfort but often a bit funky/clunky paired with, say, a pencil skirt.
-For specific shoe recommendations other than those pictured above (both from Kat and the readers) check out our regular Hunt feature (in which we hunt for one wardrobe basic or basic accessory in a range of prices) or our afternoon Coffee Break posts (which often feature shoes); you may also want to check out our post on upgrading your shoe collection.
+The brands of heels most often touted as comfortable can be broken down into four price ranges, and then into two categories: The first group holds the stylish/trendy brands that everyone swears by for comfort (whether or not they’re marketed as “comfort shoes”), and the second group of shoes are marketed for comfort but often a bit funky/clunky when paired with, say, a pencil skirt.
+For specific shoe recommendations other than those pictured below (both from Kat and the readers) check out our regular Hunt feature (in which we hunt for one wardrobe basic or basic accessory in a range of prices) and our afternoon Coffee Break posts (which often feature shoes); you may also want to check out our post on upgrading your shoe collection.

 - Designer heels: “Investment shoes” such as Christian Louboutin (but please know your office before considering thick platforms or 4″+ heels, see more things to consider below), Jimmy Choo, Manolo Blahnik, and Miu Miu (one of the favorites in our Newbie Guide to Designer Shoes)

 - Special mention for comfortable (but pricey) professional flats: Chanel.